-Pricing and Bookkeeping Fees - Fidelity has retained the services of State Street Trust Company Canada who maintains the Funds' accounting records.
+Pricing and Bookkeeping Fee - Fidelity (prior to June 2024, State Street Trust Company Canada) maintains the Funds' accounting records.
 The pricing and bookkeeping fee is based on the services performed and is charged on a monthly basis.

 Independent Review Committee Fees - The Independent Review Committee (IRC), as required under National Instrument 81-107, reviews conflict of interest matters referred to it by the Manager and provides recommendations or approves actions, as appropriate, that are in the best interest of the Funds.
 There are currently four members of the IRC who are independent of Fidelity and its affiliates.
 IRC members are compensated by way of an annual retainer fee and a per meeting attendance fee, as well as reimbursed for expenses associated with IRC duties.
 These costs are allocated among the Funds proportionately by assets.